adamlightuk/battleships/README.md

 # battleships

-Marking criteria for the implementation of the Battleship game
+<B>Marking criteria for the implementation of the Battleship game<B>

 Achieving a mark of 40% to maximum of 49%
 The game must implement all the following: